-John van Deursen is an active conductor, ensemble clinician and arranger/composer.
+John van Deursen is a conductor, ensemble clinician and arranger/composer.

-John currently holds the position of Head of Instrumental Ensembles at Douglas College.
-As a professional educator, John has worked with and mentored young musicians across Asia and Western Canada through a multitude of clinics with bands and orchestras, as Music Director of the Surrey Youth Orchestra (2011 - 2015), and as Head of the Comox Valley Youth Music Centre (2009 – 2011).
+As a professional educator, John has worked with and mentored young musicians across Asia and Western Canada through a multitude of clinics with bands and orchestras, as Music Director of the Surrey Youth Orchestra (2011 - 2015), and as Head of the Comox Valley Youth Music Centre (2009 – 2011), and most recently as Head of Instrumental Ensembles at Douglas College from 2011 - 2021.

 Prior to his appointment to the College, John was Associate Conductor of the Symphony Orchestra and Director of the Concert Winds at the University of British Columbia.